SlugCam/SCnode/MSP430ProjectFiles/README.md

 MSP430
 ========
-Rather than going through TI's simplified eclipse IDE, msp430 projects are compiled and programed through 2 commandline tools MSPGCC4 and MSPDEBUG.
-In this README I discuss how to setup these tools and how to compile and run a msp430 project.
+Rather than going through TI's simplified eclipse IDE, SlugCam's firmware was developed, compiled, and programed through the [Energia GUI](http://energia.nu/download/).
+Using this environment we could take advantage of the much more readible macros and the overall development process is similar to the much more user friend arduino platform.
+We do take advantage of the third party RTC library and the original msp430 syntax when needed.
+Therefor make sure to include and import the nessecary header files along with the relayContro ino file.

-* * *
+* * * WARNING DEPRECATED INSTRUCTIONS
+If you choose to use the command line compiler you will need to make changes to the firmware source files.
+Currently they do not compile, because of the adoption of the Energia library.
+However if you do wish to make changes follow these instructions:

 Setup
 --------